An A&E department (also known as emergency department or casualty) deals with genuine life-threatening emergencies, such as:

 How to find your nearest A&E

 Not all hospitals have an A&E department.
-You can use the find services search on this site to see if there is one near you.
+You can use the find services search on this site to see if there's one near you.

 Alternatively, many hospitals have their own website and generally describe the urgent and emergency care services they offer.